Robotics | Autonomous Systems |Artificial Intelligence | STEM Education | Fault Diagnosis

 and State 4 (significant surface condition changes).

 To facilitate optimization across different datasets, we employed an in-house Optimization Graphical Interface, which streamlined problem setup and enabled numerical optimization through MATLAB algorithms.
-The optimal threshold values were determined by minimizing a global objective function that evaluated all datasets simultaneously.

 Rothe, S., Padrao, P., Leite, A., and Söffker, D., 2015.
 Improvement and comparison of wear-oriented state-of-health classification methods using optimization techniques.
 Structural Health Monitoring 2015.